-There are 125+/- acres of wetlands, including 31 vernal pools, 2,300+/- feet of frontage on Coldrain Pond, and 1,028+/- feet of perennial streams within and adjacent to the BRCF.
+There are 130+/- acres of wetlands, including 31 vernal pools, 2,300+/- feet of frontage on Coldrain Pond, and 1,028+/- feet of perennial streams within and adjacent to the BRCF.
 Collectively, these important water quality resources comprise a significant watershed area that drains into Merrymeeting Lake, Merrymeeting River, Coldrain Pond, Hayes Brook, and Ela River.
-Management activities and public use of the BRCF will be conducted in ways that ensure that ground and surface water quality and quantity is protected.
+Best Management Practices (BMP) will be used during management activities and trail development on the BRCF to ensure that ground and surface water quality and quantity is protected.